jojo39381/supply/README.md

 Supply is an iOS application that enables users to donate and request essential items from their local community.
 Explore our landing page at https://supply-website.vercel.app/

+# why

+COVID19 has created a shortage of essential supplies such as masks, hand sanitizer, and even toilet paper.
+The current system of distributing these items to those is need is extremely inefficient.
+Often, individuals in need may rely on donations from an organization, and then that organization relies on donations from other individuals and so on.

+The inefficiencies of this distribution chain leaves holes where some people lack supplies they desperately need while others have too much of that same item.
+Our application fills the gaps created by bureaucracy by enabling individuals to directly donate to other individuals

 # how it works

+A user signs for an account on our iOS application.
+The home page shows a feed of donations and requests, and each displays specific information about the item, quantity, and pickup location.

+The user can make a new post

 # tech stack